Radical Penectomy

 • The whole penis is removed, sparing the proximal urethra, (if not involved).

-• The urethral meatus is opened onto the perineum (Perineostomy).
+• The urethra is opened onto the perineum (perineostomy).

 • Hemostatic dressings are placed.